darina-techery/taf-flavor-playground/README.md

 `./gradlew clean compileJava compileTestJava`

 Simply: if your project says it cannot find some files, just execute this command first.
+In any other case it's okay to use default Build option in IDE.

 ## Execution
+To run certain test or test class from IDE, it's ok to use default Run option.

-To execute tests, run command
+To execute tests from command line, run command

 `./gradlew clean compileJava compileTestJava test`